ornl-training/ornl-training.github.io/advanced.md

 * [Syllabus]({{ site.github.url }}/syllabus/advanced-syllabus)
 * [Schedule]({{ site.github.url }}/syllabus/advanced-schedule)

-The Advanced Scientific Programming with Python and C++ is aimed at providing scientist with in-depth skills necessary to use Python and C++ for scientific computing.
+This course is aimed at providing scientist with in-depth skills necessary to use Python and C++ for scientific computing.
 In particular the course will cover: